anjrew/draw_bug_example/README.md

-# A example application showing indesirable Draw and Textfield fuctionality  Flutter
+# A example application showing indesirable Draw and Textfield fuctionality with Flutter